Poovellam Un Vaasam: Production

 Twin bungalows were erected in Prasad Studios for the film by art director Prabhakaran as the director could not locate a twin bungalow in the same compound.
-One house was built to feature antiques and the other with modern artifacts and computers.
+One house was built to feature antiques and the other with modern artefacts and computers.
 During the making of the film, Ajith was admitted to a Chennai city hospital for a surgery of his backbone causing a month's delay in the film's release.

-Release

-The film released on 17 August 2001.
-A critic from The Hindu labeled it as "reasonably interesting", with Ajith's performance being praised as "natural and neat".
-The success of the film prompted Ezhil, Ajith and Jyothika to team up for a venture the following year with Raja (2002).